Thank you for your interest, please note the following registration details.

 3 game guarantee

-** Hockey Regina is being cautiously optimistic in our hopes that tournaments will be able to take place in the 2020/2021 season and are now accepting applications.
+** Hockey Regina is being cautiously optimistic in our hopes that some tournaments will be able to take place after January in the 2020/2021 season and are accepting applications.

-If it is determined that tournaments will not be happening for a while and a cancellation becomes necessary then the teams who have applied will all be contacted by the Hockey Regina office and the post-dated cheques will all be shredded. **
+If it is determined that tournaments will be cancelled then the teams who have applied will all be contacted by the Hockey Regina office and the post-dated cheques will all be shredded.**

 Please click on "Registration" tab for tournament application.